A question from an Audio Masterclass website visitor...

 "In your opinion which system would be better for accurate mixing on, a PMC transmission line speaker or a Quested speaker, front ported?
 I am looking to spend up to $6000 on monitors." - Erik

-There's an old saying, well actually I just made it up but it's going to be old eventually - the harder the decision is to make, the less it matters because the options are more nearly equal.
+There's an old saying, well actually I just made it up but it's going to be old eventually - the harder the decision is to make, the less it matters because the options are more nearly equally valuable.

-Could someone rephrase that for me in a short, pithy sentence, suitable for use in a book of quotations?
+If I could rephrase that as a short, pithy sentence, maybe it could find a place in a dictionary of quotations?

-So you might spend a long time fretting over whether you should buy PMC or Quested, but either would be an easy choice over a pair of secondhand Behringers.
+So you might spend a long time fretting over whether you should buy PMC or Quested, but either would be an easy choice if your pockets are deep enough.

 The choice is actually more down to the science of loudspeaker design rather than brand.
 You mention 'transmission line' and 'ported'.
-'Ported' normally means 'bass reflex', so I'll use that rather more precise terminology.
+'Ported' normally means 'bass reflex', so I'll use that slightly more common terminology.

 The problem all loudspeaker designers have to surmount is what to do with the radiation from the rear of the low-frequency drive unit?